cyber-dojo-retired/runner-stateful/README.md

   * { "status":"ok" } -> succeeded

 # run
-Commands the runner-server to run the attached code.
+Tells the runner-server to run the attached code.
 A sequence of run commands must be preceeded by a call to new_avatar.
 - parameters
   * image_name, eg 'cyberdojofoundation/gcc_assert'